post-hero-img

 Below, you can see the mobile site search design on vaadin.com.

-a practical mobile search ui example
+a practical mobile search ui design example

 2. Make Your Search Accessible